microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

-What is interesting and potentially is novel is the idea of using a combination of one box and off box observers to this lightly schematized telemetry to look for patterns and failures that wouldn\'t be necessarily caught within a unit test or scenario test.
+What is interesting and potentially is novel is the idea of using a combination of one box and off box observers to this lightly schematized telemetry to look for patterns and failures that wouldn't be necessarily caught within a unit test or scenario test.

 This is especially true as a systems complexity grows into stress